simplesamlphp/saml2/README-DEV.md

 ### Using Tests in Development

-In order to run the unittests, use `vendor/bin/phpunit -c tools/phpunit`
+In order to run the unittests, use `vendor/bin/phpunit`

 Contributing
 ------------